These classes have passed.

-The Instructor will provide demos and lectures throughout the
+Instructor will provide demos, printed material and lectures throughout the 4-week course.

 I am forever pulled to the simplicity and complexity of the human figure.
 I attempt to capture a pose quickly and fluently.
 The figure is so personal, so close and I am so very aware of its image.
 I, therefore, feel that I must work within the confines of the figure again and again.
 I strive to draw the ideal figure and the perfect mood of the pose while conscientiously trying to create a well-designed work of art.
 I learned from master figure artist Harry Carmean and master anatomical artist Burne Hogarth: as well as painters Dan McCaw, Lorrie Madden, Dawn Emerson and Peter Liashkov; illustrators Antonio Lopez, Lou Police and Bill Reiser; and designers Ruth Tulino and Walter Herrington.